jonathan-sitterley/mean-hello-world/README.md

     - From command prompt, navigate to angular directory, then execute "ng serve --proxy-config proxy.conf.json"
 4. Connect to MongoDB on developer system
     - From command prompt, run "mongosh"
+5. Run Express servier and Angular production build locally
+    - Once it has been configured, only the server will need to be started by running "node index.js" from the server directory

 ## Credits